Koin101/ai-game/README.md

 ## Instructions
 There are two ways to play the game.
 1. Clone the github repo and open it using godot 4.3 with C# support.
 Make sure you add the [Llama 3 8B model](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF/blob/main/Meta-Llama-3-8B-Instruct.Q4_0.gguf) to the models folder.
 Another model won't work!!
 Launch the game via godot, play button top right.
-2. Go to the releases on this github page and download the exe file.
+2. Go to the releases on this github page and download the zip file.
 Add the [Llama 3 8B model](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF/blob/main/Meta-Llama-3-8B-Instruct.Q4_0.gguf) to the models folder.

 ------------------------------------------
+## Intro
 Infinite Realms is a 2D platformer protoype game which incorporates 3 distinct forms of generative AI.
 Made using Godot 4.3 and C#.

 1. Image Generation